omahs/jelly-verse-contracts/audit/report.md

 ## Recommendations

 Restrict the proposer role exclusively to the `Governor` contract to ensure only legitimate governance actions are executable.
 Remove `address(0)` from the proposers array to prevent unauthorized proposal management.

-# [H-10] Token Ratio Does Not Support a Realistic Price Range

-## Severity

-**Impact**: High, The current token ratio does not allow for an accurate price range coverage.

-**Likelihood**: High, The contract's utility is compromised under these conditions

-## Description

-The `usdToJellyRatio` is crucial as it determines the amount of tokens users receive during a `PoolParty`.
-Currently, the logic only accommodates ratios greater than one, leading to an FDV of $1 billion, which conflicts with the planned tokenomics.

-## Recommendations

-It's recommended to update the logic to include support for `usdToJellyRatio` values between 0 and 1, ensuring more realistic price range is achievable.

 # [M-01] Minting of `JellyToken` is centralized